ProofLabDev/prooflab-research-samples/zkVMs/ziren_evaluation_report.md

 - **Trusted Setup Requirements**: SNARK backends require ceremony participation or trust

 **Licensing and Open Source Assessment:**
 The core Ziren implementation is fully open source under dual MIT/Apache 2.0 licensing, with complete source code availability including the VM implementation, proof generation, and verification components.
-However, GPU acceleration capabilities rely on external dependencies that may limit full code transparency and auditability.
+However, GPU acceleration capabilities are not open sourced and the license for GPU code is not yet determined, which limits full code transparency and auditability.
 The zkm-prover distributed proving service is also open source, enabling scaling and customization.

 **Recommendation:**
 Ziren is well-suited for research and development of MIPS-based zero-knowledge applications, particularly Bitcoin L2 implementations and hybrid rollup systems where MIPS toolchain maturity provides advantages.
 The system's comprehensive proof type support makes it valuable for applications requiring flexible verification strategies.
 However, production deployment should await security auditing and API stabilization.
 Organizations requiring full code transparency should evaluate GPU acceleration dependencies against performance requirements.